This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 Grand China Hotel - click the picture for more details

-Now everybody has a different wish list for the type of hotel they look for.
+Now everybody has a different wish list for the type of hotel they are looking for.
 Personally, it depends on the trip I am taking.
-When I am away for a break then I tend to go for 4 or 5-star hotels, but when I am on a quick trip say to Bangkok I pick a hotel with the location first and then usually a breakfast included and that tends to be 3-star hotels.
+When I am away for a break I tend to go for 4 or 5-star hotels, but when I am on a quick trip say to Bangkok I pick a hotel with the location first and then usually a breakfast included and that tends to be 3-star hotels.

 The next thing when looking for hotels, is how much are they and what is the best way to book them?
 I always use Agoda in Thailand as I find it the cheapest site most of the time and the booking process is a breeze.